datalass1/southampton_data_science_technical/README.md

 # Fundamentals of Data Science (Technical)
 All notebooks and material from the Southampton data science fundamentals (technical) course (July - August 2018).
-The assingments folder contains my completed work that resulted in a score of 100.
+The assignments folder contains my completed work that resulted in an overall score of 100.

 Recent update: [Bokeh.charts is now deprecated](https://github.com/bokeh/bkcharts)